JoseWongg/roasting-reels/README.md

-# Roasting-Reels — Developer README
+# Roasting-Reels — README

-Web application for **movie cataloging and reviews**.
+Web application for **movie cataloguing and reviews**.
 Users can browse or add movies, write reviews, and view trailers.
-The app integrates with **TMDB API** for movie data and trailers, and uses **OpenAI GPT-4** for overview translations.
+The app integrates with **TMDB API** for movie data and trailers, and uses **OpenAI GPT-4** for movie synopsis translations to different languages.

 > Tech stack: **Symfony 6.x (PHP)**, **MySQL** with **Doctrine ORM**, **Twig**, **FOSRestBundle + JMS Serializer** for REST API, **LexikJWT + GesdinetJWT** for authentication, **GuzzleHTTP**, deployed on a Symfony environment.